aprobinson/CMakeTutorial/README.md

 6.)
 If all unit tests pass type: make install

-    -Note: the default install_prefix_path is the root directory of the directory where the configure.sh script executed
+    -Note: the default install_prefix_path is the parent directory of the directory where the configure.sh script executed

 7.)
 Go to the bin directory (../bin) to use the executable created (main)